chaseofthejungle/four-ai-models-overview/README.md

 <hr />

-## 5. <a name="agentic">Agentic AIs</a>
+## 5. <a name="agentic">Agentic AIs: Strong and Independent</a>

-*Agentic AIs* emulate autonomous reasoning, and thus are quite complex: they plan and reach decisions (without human intervention) based on goals/outcomes, change course of action/strategy, artificially comprehend context and constraints/limits, and instantly orchestrate other AI tools.
+*Agentic AIs* are the most complex and potentially powerful layer.
+They are proactive systems, and emulate autonomous reasoning (thus, behaving as AI agents): they plan and reach decisions (without human intervention) based on (sometimes complex/high-level) goals/outcomes, change course of action/strategy (they are self-correcting), artificially comprehend context and constraints/limits, and instantly orchestrate other AI tools (impressive potential for workflow automation!).

+Agentic AIs are built to handle advanced goals by breaking them down into simpler/discrete steps, and then planning and executing those steps... and to do so with little in the way of reliance on humans or other systems.

 Agentic AIs can be mapped out in terms of seven steps:

 1) **A Goal is Put Forth**